 Test Plan Tab in ALM

-Step #3: Choose “Subject” as your home folder and create a sub folder “ALM training” under it.
-I am going to create “May Release” and “June Release” Sub folders under it.
+Step #3: Choose “Subject” as your home folder and create a subfolder “ALM training” under it.
+I am going to create “May Release” and “June Release” Subfolders under it.

-Step #5: Enter name and then choose the “type”.
-Choose “manual” for our tutorial.
+Step #5: Enter the name and then choose “type”.
+Choose “Manual” for our tutorial.

 Step #7: Now you can add your steps.
 Click on the “Design Steps” tab.
-Click on “New Step” icon.
+Click on the “New Step” icon.

-This completes the process of adding test cases and steps to them.
+This completes the process of adding Test cases and steps to them.

 Step #10: Under May release I am going to add some more test cases.

-Linking Test Cases to Requirements:
+Linking Test Cases to Requirements

-Steps to link test cases and requirements:
+Steps to link Test cases and Requirements:

 #2) The requirements tree gets displayed on the side.
 Expand the tree and select the needed requirements.

 #3) Once done, close the requirement tree.
 You can link a test case to as many requirements as you would like.
 This is how the added requirement looks.

-“Test Lab” tab in ALM:
+“Test Lab” Tab in ALM

-- Similarly for sanity testing, which is checking the key functionality of the AUT.
-We will execute 1-a, 1-b and 2-e
+- Similarly for Sanity testing, which is checking the key functionality of the AUT.
+We will execute 1-a, 1-b, and 2-e

-- Functional testing is everything.
+- Functional Testing is everything.

-Test lab tab will help us create test sets that contain the test cases that we need to execute in each phase.
+The test lab tab will help us create test sets that contain the test cases that we need to execute in each phase.
 This is where the tester can execute the tests and record the test results.
 Let’s see how.

 Steps to create test suites in Quality Center: